RTCupid/RTCupid/README.md

   (2nd year)
 </h3>

-- [Tensor compiler](https://github.com/RTCupid/Tensor_compiler) - Implementation of the biba-boba tensor compiler.
+- [Tensor compiler](https://github.com/RTCupid/Tensor_compiler) - Implementation of the tensor compiler.

 <h3>
   Here are some of my projects from